Kansas vs. Arizona odds, prediction: 2026 college basketball picks for February 28 from proven model

 The second-ranked Arizona Wildcats will look to secure at least a share of the Big 12 title when they take on the 14th-ranked Kansas Jayhawks in a key Big 12 matchup on Saturday.
 Kansas is coming off a 69-56 win over the Houston Cougars on Monday, while Arizona defeated the Baylor Bears 87-80 on Tuesday.
 The Jayhawks (21-7, 11-4 Big 12), who are 6-4 against ranked opponents, are 5-4 on the road this season.
 The Wildcats (26-2, 13-2 Big 12), who are 8-2 against ranked foes, are 14-1 on their home court.

 Tipoff from McKale Center in Tucson, Ariz., is set for 4 p.m.
 ET.
-Kansas leads the all-time series 10-5, including an 82-78 win on Feb.
-9. Arizona is a 9.5-point favorite in the latest Kansas vs. Arizona odds from DraftKings Sportsbook, while the over/under for total points scored is 149.5.
+Arizona is a 10.5-point favorite in the latest Kansas vs. Arizona odds from DraftKings Sportsbook, while the over/under for total points scored is 149.5.
 Before making any Arizona vs. Kansas picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: